-Trickle irrigation, either from a tape or tube, is recommended for caneberry production in the southern region.
-Set up trickle irrigation systems before plants are set in the ground.
-When using plastic mulch during establishment, it is common to place two lines of drip tape on either side of the row.
-Replace drip tape with tubing one or two years after plant establishment.
-Place drip tubes on wires about 12 to 18 inches above the soil surface.
+Trickle irrigation, or drip irrigation from either a tape or tube, is recommended for caneberry production in the South.
+It is best to install trickle irrigation systems before or immediately after plants are set in the ground.
+When using plastic mulch during establishment, it is common to place one drip tape on either side of the row (two lines per row) in some areas.
+However, other growers reliably establish the plants with only one line of tape per row.
+Replace drip tape with tubing one to two years after plant establishment.
+Place drip tubes on wires about 12 to 18 in. above the soil surface.
+Recommendations for emitter spacing and application rate, often reported in gallons of water per hour (GPM), will vary based on plant spacing and soil type.
+Consult your local irrigation specialist for recommendations for your site.

-Trickle irrigation reduces fruit rot because water is applied to the soil under the plants instead of overhead.
-It is important for the water to be clean and the system to be maintained properly so that the trickle system does not become clogged.
-Test both well water and surface water from ponds or streams for chemical and biological impurities, and provide recommended treatment and filtration for optimal function of a drip irrigation system.
-Contact your local Extension center for more information on how to collect a sample and where to take it for an evaluation.
+Trickle irrigation reduces fruit rot and plant disease because the water is applied to the soil under the plants, which keeps the fruit and leaves dry.
+The trickle system should also be monitored regularly and maintained properly to prevent clogging.
+It is important that the irrigation water is clean.
+Test well water and surface water from ponds or streams for chemical and biological impurities, and provide the recommended treatment and filtration needed for the optimal function of a drip irrigation system.
+Contact your local Extension center for more information on how to collect a sample and where to obtain an evaluation.

 Other Publications in Southeast Regional Caneberry Production Guide